What is a Topographic Survey?

 Outputs from Topographic Survey

-A wide range of information can be produced from the topographic surveys.
+A wide range of information can be produced from topographic surveys.
 This information is used for producing topographic survey drawings.
 Some of the outputs from the topographical survey are:

 - Drawings – Plan and elevation drawings, sectional drawings, and lighting plans